knowm/Datasets/datasets-mnist/README.md

 1. Download raw data from here: http://yann.lecun.com/exdb/mnist/
 1. put all files in `raw` folder in project root
+1. Unzip all
 1. Run `RawData2DB.java`.
 1. The database containing the data will appear in `db`.
 1. Manually copy the `DB_MNIST.*` files into the `/usr/local/Datasets` folder.
-There should be three files.
+There should be four files.

 ## How to Use the Data in You App